Dr. Tomoaki Kato Reflects on His Harrowing Battle with COVID-19: ‘I Survived Because of Everybody’s Hard Work’

 Within 24 hours Dr. Kato was on a ventilator.
 “From there, I have no consciousness for about four weeks.”

 “I think I scared a lot of people,” Dr. Kato told Health Matters last year.
 “Thank God for the good judgment of all the doctors and the entire team who took care of me.
 I think I went through every unit [of the hospital].
 I’m really glad I was here.”

 “I survived because of everybody’s hard work.”

 — Dr. Tomoaki Kato

-“My colleagues were so supportive,” he said.
+“My colleagues were so supportive,” he added.
 A few even sat by his bedside all night.

-“It was so frightening when he got sick and, of course, he means so much to the entire Columbia and NewYork-Presbyterian family,” said Dr. Laureen Hill, senior vice president and chief operating officer of NewYork-Presbyterian/Columbia University Irving Medical Center.
+“It was so frightening when he got sick and, of course, he means so much to the entire Columbia and NewYork-Presbyterian family,” said Dr. Laureen Hill, group senior vice president and chief operating officer of NewYork-Presbyterian/Columbia Division.
 “So it is just such a joyful, heartwarming day to see him recovered and on his way home.”